microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 | Miss shaders are invoked when no intersection is found.
 | Entry functions of this stage are annotated with **[shader("miss")]** in HLSL source.
 | Such entry functions return void and accept exactly one argument.
-First argument is an inout variable of user defined structure type.
+First argument must be an inout variable of user defined structure type.
 | For example

 .. code:: hlsl